Otto Kuusinen: Finnish Civil War and flight to the Soviet Union

 In 1906, after toppling the more moderate party chairman J. K. Kari, Kuusinen came to dominate Finland's Social Democratic Party.
 He was a member of Finland's Parliament from 1908 to 1910, from 1911 to 1913 and again from 1916 to 1918 as well as the party's chairman from 1911 to 1917.
 He was a leader of the January 1918 revolution in Finland that created the short-lived Finnish Socialist Workers' Republic, of which he was appointed People's Commissar of Education.
 After the republic was defeated in the Finnish Civil War in 1918, Kuusinen fled to Moscow and helped form the Finnish Communist Party.

 Kuusinen continued his work as a prominent leader of the Comintern in Bolshevist Russia, that soon became the Soviet Union.
 Kuusinen also became a leader in Soviet military intelligence, establishing an intelligence network against the Scandinavian countries.
 In Finland, a more moderate faction rehabilitated the Social Democrats under Väinö Tanner's leadership.
 Meanwhile, Kuusinen and other radicals were increasingly seen as responsible for the Civil War and its aftermath.

+Members of the Executive Committee of the Comintern at the 7th World Congress, 1935.

+Seated (L-R): Georgi Dimitrov, Palmiro Togliatti, Wilhelm Florin, Wang Ming.

+Standing: Otto Kuusinen, Dmitry Manuilsky, Klement Gottwald, Wilhelm Pieck.

 Animosity towards socialists in Finland in the decades after the civil war prompted many Finns to emigrate to Russia to "build socialism."
 However, the Soviet Great Purge was a hard blow to Finns in the Soviet Union.
 Many Finnish communists sympathetic to Trotskyism or social democracy were purged and Kuusinen's reputation in Finland was damaged when he turned out to be one of the very few not targeted by Stalinist show trials, deportations, and executions.